planetary-social/nos/.github/pull_request_template.md

 ## Screenshots/Video
 Post screenshots or video showing your changes, ideally showing how the app worked before and after these changes.
 Delete this section if this PR contains no visual changes.

-## Issues covered
-Add reference(s) to a related issue in your repository.